Jezorko/dotfiles/README.md

 * Top bar cannot be reloaded in-place.
 The `--reload` option unfortunatelly does the same thing as launch script.
-* `.Xresources` file generation will be replaced by `xrdb` setters in the future.

-If you'll find any bugs or if you'd like me to improve something, feel free to open a new issue [here](https://github.com/Jezorko/dotfiles/issues/new)!
+If you will find any bugs or if you'd like me to improve something, feel free to open a new issue [here](https://github.com/Jezorko/dotfiles/issues/new)!

 ## Pricing